Q: What is an articulation disorder?

 Q: My child was diagnosed with Apraxia.
 Would these books help?

 A: These books are specifically designed to help with articulation disorders.
 An articulation disorder is when a child can physically make a sound and their brain is able to initiate and coordinate that sound, but they have not quite figured out how to do it yet.
 Articulation disorders often display as consistently mispronouncing a specific sound or replacing one sound for another.

 When a child has Apraxia of speech their brain has difficulty planning and coordinating how their mouth should move while speaking.
 Apraxia is much more complex than an articulation disorder and requires assessment and intensive intervention from a speech-language pathologist.
 Early detection and intervention is important.
 For this reason, it is always essential to consult a speech-language pathologist if you have concerns about your child’s speech and language development.

 That being said, reading with your child is an important way to help encourage speech and language development regardless of their diagnosis.
 These books have been written as fun stories that can be enjoyed by all children.

 Please visit ASHA to learn more about Apraxia.

 Q: Are you available for author interviews and blog posts?

 A: Absolutely!
 If you are a blogger or website manager who is interested in featuring the Talking Tales series, please feel free to contact me.

-If you have any other questions about the Talking Tales series, please use the contact page to send me an email.
+If you have any other questions about the Talking Tales series, please use the contact page.
 Thank you!